Harris releases her medical report to give Trump's health and advanced age new scrutiny

 Ross D. Franklin/AP

-The White House also announced that Harris tested positive for COVID-19 in April 2022, for which she was treated with the drug Paxlovid.
+The White House had also previously announced that Harris tested positive for COVID-19 in April 2022, for which she was treated with the drug Paxlovid.

-ABC News has also inquired about the release of records for Minnesota Gov. Tim Walz and Ohio Sen. JD Vance, Harris and Trump's running mates, respectively.
+Ahead of the release of Harris' medical report, ABC News had also inquired about the records for Minnesota Gov. Tim Walz and Ohio Sen. JD Vance, Harris and Trump's running mates, respectively.

 This new move by Harris is a stark illustration of how the political baggage of advanced age has flipped.